ibra-econ/python-analysis-quick-reference-guide/pandas_qrg.md

 **Resampling:**
 Resampling refers to the process of converting a time series from one frequency to another.
 Aggregating higher frequency data to lower frequency is called downsampling, while converting lower frequency to higher frequency is called upsampling.

+pandas objects are equipped with a resample method, which is the workhorse func‐ tion for all frequency conversion. resample has a similar API to groupby; you call resample to group the data, then call an aggregation function:

 **Moving averages:**